The Killing Room

-Released: January 15, 2009 (Sundance Film Festival premiere; not yet released theatrically in the United States)
+Released: January 15, 2009 (Sundance Film Festival premiere; no U.S. theatrical release yet)

 You know those thrillers about a group of strangers who get locked in a room together and have to figure out how to escape?
 "The Killing Room" is one of those, except that neither the characters nor the things that happen to them are interesting.
 That kind of un-sweetens the pot, doesn't it?

 The set-up is that four ordinary people have signed up to be psychological test subjects for a government project.
 A couple of them have done things like this before: You fill out some forms, you do some weird tests, they pay you fifty bucks.
 No big deal.